-Research published in the Medicine & Science in Sports and Exercise journal reported that “a small aerodynamic drag reduction” can boost performance.
-This is especially the case when it comes to speed sports like running.
+- Aerodynamic Benefits: Research published in the “Medicine & Science in Sports and Exercise” journal has shown that compression gear can provide a “small aerodynamic drag reduction.”
+This advantage is especially relevant for speed sports like running, where every second counts.

 - Here’s the full guide to calf compression sleeves for running

 - Here’s the full guide compression socks for running.

 Now that you know a thing or two about compression pants, let’s look into how to choose the best pair for you.